Edmonds College Logo

 FSS 124: Working With Parents

-Explores theoriesof parent development and different approaches to parenting education that are evidence-based and culturally respectful of families.
-Includes parent leadership, group process, and curriculum development.
+Explores theories of parent development and different approaches to parenting education that are evidence-based and culturally respectful of families.
+Includes parent leadership, group process, listening skills, and curriculum development.

 Course Level Objectives

-1. Articulate the role of parenting education for effective use in family support programming.
+1. Articulate the role of parenting education and the effective use of active listening skills for use in family support programming.

 2. Identify theories and multiple viewpoints of parenting education that promote mutually respectful relationships for families and programs.

-3. Review and critique several evidence-based parenting education curriculua for use with diverse families.
+3. Review and critique several evidence-based parenting education curricula for use with today's families.

-4. Compare diverse child-rearing styles, perspectives, and family lifestyles.
+4. Recognize diverse child-rearing styles, perspectives, and family lifestyles and identify culturally appropriate skills and knowledge of parenting practices.

 Credits: 5.0